madebits/madebits.github.io/r/linux-csman.md

 ### Creating Containers

-To create a container you need to specify container file or device, secret file and the size (create command is `create` or `n`):
+To create an encrypted container you need to specify the container file or device, secret file and the size (create command is `create` or `n`):

 ```bash
 sudo csman.sh n container.bin secret.bin 1M -cf -N 1000 ---